Canadian Course Fees and Cost of Living

-The cost of living and studying in Canada can vary depending on various factors such as the location, institution, program of study, and individual lifestyle choices.
-When compared to fellow popular international study destinations such as the UK, USA and Australia, generally, the tuition fees and living costs in Canada are much lower.
+The cost of living and studying in Canada can vary depending on location, institution, program of study, and individual lifestyle choices.

-Studying overseas can be expensive, but by budgeting correctly and ensuring you are aware of all your incomings and outgoings, you can live a comfortable life whilst studying in Canada.
-Scholarships, grants, and part-time job opportunities can also help alleviate the financial burden.
+Studying overseas can be expensive, but by budgeting correctly and ensuring you know all your incomings and outgoings, you can live a comfortable life while studying in Canada.
+Scholarships, grants, and part-time job opportunities can help alleviate the financial burden.

 Student Expenses in Canada

-Fees for international students vary depending on the university and type of course.
-The average fees for undergraduate overseas students in Canada tend to be between CAD 20,000 and 30,000 per year, but this can be significantly more for students studying programmes such as medicine or dentistry.
+Tuition fees for international students vary depending on the university and type of course.
+The average fees for undergraduate overseas students in Canada are between CAD 20,000 and 30,000 per year, but this can be significantly higher for students studying programmes such as medicine or dentistry.
 For postgraduate overseas students, the average tuition fee is CAD 17,744.

-A broad average of Canada tuition fees from the 2019-20 academic year can be found below.
+A broad average of Canada tuition fees can be found below.

 Course Type Undergraduate Graduate